Last Night (2010 film): Release and box office

 During the third week of its production, Miramax Films purchased Last Night for distribution.
 Originally set for a March 19, 2010 release, it was postponed following the company's closure.
-The Walt Disney Company, the parent company of Miramax Films, was initially "unwilling to do anything with the film for fear of stepping on the toes of Miramax's eventual buyer", but later allowed it to be shown at the 2010 Toronto International Film Festival, where it premiered as the closing film.
+The Walt Disney Company, the parent company of Miramax Films at the time, was initially "unwilling to do anything with the film for fear of stepping on the toes of Miramax's eventual buyer", but later allowed it to be shown at the 2010 Toronto International Film Festival, where it premiered as the closing film.
 Collider considered it to be "one of the more under-reported films".
 According to CinemaBlend.com, the film received a positive response from the festival's audience.

 The film's distribution rights were acquired by Tribeca Film.
 Last Night was shown as the opener for the 2010 Rome Film Festival; the cast was unable to walk the red carpet for the movie due to protests by the Centoautori movement.
 The protest was held in response to Prime Minister Silvio Berlusconi's decision to stop tax exemptions for film productions and reduce funds for cultural events.
 As part of the festival, the film was one of sixteen nominated for the Golden Marc'Aurelio Award.

 A preview of the movie was released online in March 2011.
 Last Night first premiered theatrically in France on February 16, 2011, and was made available on video on demand on April 20, 2011.
 The film had a limited release in ten US theaters on May 6, 2011, where it received an R rating from the Motion Picture Association of America due to language and sexuality.
 Prior to its theatrical premiere in 2011, Tadjedin and Deming received nominations for their directorial and cinematography work at the 2010 Camerimage awards.

 Grossing $29,505 on its opening weekend, Last Night went on to earn $7,743,923 worldwide; $98,986 in the US and $7,644,937 from foreign markets.
 The film was removed from US theaters on June 2, 2011; it was later released in other countries between 2011 and 2017 through different distributors.
 It grossed the most ($2,386,504) in France and the least ($3,026) in New Zealand, following its premiere there on October 12, 2017.
 Last Night was released on home video and streaming services on August 1, 2011; it was made available on iTunes and Netflix.
 The film was later packaged as part of the Echo Bridge Home Entertainment release Epic Romances with Anna Karenina (1948), As You Like It (1936), The Magic Sword (1962), and The Strange Love of Martha Ivers (1946).